This is a short guide on who to avoid ending inside your prospects’ spam folder when doing cold email.

 I’m warning you… the first tip will be in all caps.

-That’s the first tip and it’s the most important one.
-You always want to set up a new account on a different domain for big outbound campaigns.
+That’s the first tip.
+You might want to set up a new account on a different domain for big outbound campaigns.

 Because you want to protect your domain’s reputation.
-Your domain is a huge asset and you don’t want to get it flagged or lose email deliverability for your business’ accounts.
+Your domain is a huge asset and you don’t want to get it flagged or lose email deliverability for your business.

 #2 – Create a new email account on a separate domain

 Let’s say your emails is email@example.com.
 Then you can acquire the domain spacex.biz and create the email address firstname.lastname@example.org

 People will trust you ’cause the email looks official.
 At the same time, you won’t hurt your spacex.com domain reputation, if things don’t go as planned.

 Are we cool so far?
 Yeah?
 Ready to start sending out emails?
 NO!